StadGent/fractal_styleguide_gent-base-archive/components/31-molecules/building-blocks/hamburger-menu/README.md

 ## Javascript
 This is a Javascript enabled molecule.
-Please check the [javascript documentation] (../../docs/javascript) on how to implement this correctly in your proper project.
+Please check the [javascript documentation] (../../docs/javascript) on how to implement this correctly in your project.